Why Bill on Demand?

 Platte-Clay’s wholesale rates are based on total co-op demand, demand (rate at which electricity is used) and the total energy consumed.
 Some members create more demand by using more appliances at the same time and as a result, a higher demand for electricity.

-And the second point, the industry and many utilities are beginning to see a need to move to a three-part bill, with a demand charge, energy usage charge and a customer charge, which some utilities call a facilities charge, access charge or other term to clearly identify the cost components.
+The industry and many utilities are beginning to see a need to move to a three-part bill, with a demand charge, energy usage charge and a customer charge, which some utilities call a facilities charge, access charge or other term to clearly identify the cost components.

 In the past, it was easier and cheaper to simply bill metered kWh usage.
 With affordable technology available today to capture demand, it makes sense to unbundle demand and make sure everyone pays their fair share, removing past subsidies among rate payers.